Mike Jackson (right-handed pitcher)

-Michael Ray Jackson (born December 22, 1964) is a former professional baseball player whose career spanned 19 seasons, 16 of which were spent in Major League Baseball (MLB).
+Michael Ray Jackson (born December 22, 1964) is an American former professional baseball player whose career spanned 19 seasons, 17 of which were spent in Major League Baseball (MLB).
 Jackson, a relief pitcher for the majority of his career, compiled a career earned run average (ERA) of 3.42, allowing 451 earned runs off of 983 hits, 127 home runs, and 464 walks while recording 1,006 strikeouts over 1,005 games pitched.

 Standing 6 ft 1 in and weighing 185 lb, he made his professional debut in 1984 for the minor-league Spartanburg Suns, an affiliate of the Philadelphia Phillies.
 After battling arm injuries in the early 1990s, Jackson reestablished himself as a top relief pitcher for the Reds in 1995 and went on to pitch in the 1997 World Series for the Indians, for whom he then served as the full-time closer in 1998 and 1999.
 After one-year stints with the Astros, Twins, and White Sox, Jackson retired from baseball in 2005.

 Early life

 Jackson was born on December 22, 1964, in Houston, Texas.
-He attended high school at Forest Brook, and later attended college at Hill College in Texas.
+He attended high school at Forest Brook and college at Hill College.